- Shopify has many features similar to BigCommerce and vice versa

 - Their SEO capabilities are excellent, even better than Shopify's.
 You can pretty much customize everything but the blog posts.
-Additionally, you can modify search engine instructions easily, whereas for Shopify, you'd need a third-party app to do this.
+Additionally, you can modify search engine instructions easily, whereas, for Shopify, you'd need a third-party app to do this.

 - You can modify existing URLs, headings, alt text, and 301 redirects.

-Lastly, account options, cart settings, and courier integration on both the platforms are similar between the two platforms.
+Lastly, account options, cart settings, and courier integration on both platforms are similar between the two platforms.